ordina-jworks/ordina-jworks.github.io/_posts/2019-02-18-vue-with-typescript.md

 ```

 It is only in rare cases that you should adapt the index.html.
-One example situation would be to add Google Analytics, add more meta tags, adapt the title tag and so on.
+One example situation would be to add Google Analytics, add more meta tags or adapt the title tag.
 Vue will automatically inject the necessary generated JavaScript files right before the closing body tag.
 This will include the transpiled version of your own code as well as vendor code.
 The most important thing is the div tag with id app.